statistikZH/covid19monitoring/README.md

 # Aim

 The project aims at collecting daily time series in a common format about if possible all aspects of society affected by the Covid-19 Crisis.
 Spatially, the immediate focus is on the Canton of Zurich, contributions from all of Switzerland are nevertheless welcome.
-More information on the project can be found [here in german for the less nerdy among you](https://statistikzh.github.io/covid19monitoring/).
+More approchable information on the project [here in german](https://statistikzh.github.io/covid19monitoring/).

 # Gitrepos overview